 What is cardiac ablation?

-The goal of cardiac ablation is to destroy the pathway of the abnormal rhythm.
+The goal of this procedure is to destroy the pathway of the abnormal rhythm.
 This is usually done with a catheter with electrodes at the tip.
-Cardiac ablation will stop the source of the electrical signals that are creating the abnormal rhythms.
+It will stop the source of the electrical signals that are creating the abnormal rhythms.
 It can also disconnect the electrical pathway between the upper chambers (atria) and the lower chambers (ventricles) of the heart.

 We use cardiac ablation to correct problems with a patient’s heart rhythms.
 For normal function, our hearts must beat in regular rhythm.
 These contractions are initiated by electrical impulses that must follow a precise path, otherwise the patient can have arrhythmia, an abnormal heart beat.